Pylons/pyramid/docs/narr/commandline.rst

 Cleanup
 ~~~~~~~

-When your scripting logic finishes, it's good manners (but not required) to
+When your scripting logic finishes, it's good manners to call the ``closer``
-call the ``closer`` callback:
+callback:

 .. code-block:: python